 With this in mind, there’s usually a fair bit of pressure from various bodies to get it right.
 This wouldn’t be a problem if yearbooks were all that you had to worry about, but that’s (usually) not the case.
 You’re an educator.
-You have students to worry about, assessments to mark, reports to write.
+You have students to worry about, assessments to mark, and report writing.
 That said, with a bit of foresight and pre-planning, your school’s yearbook can be a breeze.

 Assemble the team